 Online Bingo Explained

-Online Bingo is taking a rest for now as the pub is re-opened on April, 12th.
+Online Bingo is taking a rest for now as the pub has fully re-opened after lockdown.
 To all those who participated and donated, a huge thank you from all at The Swan - you helped us keep paying the bills and kept work in The Kitchen going!

 How do I participate?

 The format is pretty much the standard that we all love to play.
 Our Host and Bingo Caller is usually Richard Allen.
 Eyes down is at 8pm!
 And given it's St Paddy's Day, we might throw in a few surprises too.
 We require all online players to pre-register so that we can send you your unique card(s) and joining instructions.
 We will email you approximately one hour before Eyes Down!

 Please make sure that you enter your email address carefully to avoid mistakes.
 Please take a few seconds to double check it as it will save time later.
 Note we will send you an acknowledgement of your registration within a few minutes - please check for it.
 If you do not receive it, please email us at email@example.com and we will try to correct it.